Azure/diagnostics-eventflow/README.md

 #### metadata
 *Nuget Package*: [**Microsoft.Diagnostics.EventFlow.Core**](https://www.nuget.org/packages/Microsoft.Diagnostics.EventFlow.Core/)

-This filter adds additional metadata to all data that satisfies the include expression.
-Here is an example showing all possible settings:
+This filter adds additional metadata to all event data that satisfies the include expression.
+The filter recognizes a few standard properties (`type`, `metadata` and `include`); the rest are custom properties, specific for the given metadata type:
 ```json
 {
     "type": "metadata",